 Auletta has served as a Pulitzer Prize juror, been named a Literary Lion by the New York Public Library, has for several decades been a National Judge of the Annual Livingston Awards for Young Journalists, and was selected one of the 20th century’s top 100 business journalists by a distinguished panel of his peers.

-Valerie Choe is a senior in the UNC School of Media and Journalism from Atlanta.
-Choe is majoring in public relations with minors in Korean and studio art.
-Choe is a member of the photo/video committee for FashionMASH Gucci campaign this semester.
+Valerie Choe is a public relations senior from Atlanta with minors in Korean and studio art.
+Choe is a member of the photo/video committee for the school's FashionMash Gucci campaign this semester.
 Over the summer, she was a CTB global marketing intern.
-During the spring 2018 semester, she was a Brainbuild App public relations research intern.
-Choe also participated in the MEJO trip to China during the summer of 2017.
+During Spring 2018, she was a Brainbuild App public relations research intern.
+Choe also joined the MJ-school trip to China during Summer 2017.

 For more information, contact MJ-school Director of Communications Kyle York at firstname.lastname@example.org.